The “New Industries”

 Smallwood had set a high priority on building a cement plant on the west coast, and this became the first “new industry.”
 Valdmanis arranged for the German firm MIAG to build the plant (North Star Cement) at Corner Brook in 1951-1952.
 It was paid for by the provincial government, and MIAG operated the plant until 1959.
 The government also paid for another “new industry” at Corner Brook, a gypsum plant to manufacture plaster and wallboard.
 This was built by the German firm Benno Schilde.

 Photograph by Rocky Schulstad.
-Reproduced by permission of the Archives and Manuscripts Division (Coll.
-075, 5.04.741), Queen Elizabeth II Library, Memorial University, St. John's, NL.
+Reproduced by permission of Archives and Special Collections (Coll.
+075, 5.04.741), Queen Elizabeth II Library, Memorial University of Newfoundland, St. John's, NL.

 These were the only plants to be built entirely by the government, which had counted on selling them to private operators.
 When this did not happen immediately, the government adopted a new approach: partnership.
 The government would provide loans and loan guarantees to companies to be incorporated in Newfoundland by German interests, which would in turn bring machinery and expertise.
 The loans would enable these companies to build and equip their plants and begin operations.
 This scheme also recognized that German businesses faced restrictions on the export of capital in the postwar period, and could not easily invest their own money abroad.